errbit/errbit/README.md

 This gives you the ability to ask the user for more information, and let them know when you've fixed the bug.

-If you would like to include information about the current user in your error reports, you can replace the `airbrake` gem in your Gemfile with `airbrake_user_attributes`, which wraps the `airbrake` gem and injects user information.
+If you are running a Rails application and would like to include information about the current user in your error reports, you can replace the `airbrake` gem in your Gemfile with `airbrake_user_attributes`.
-It will inject information about the current user into the error report if your Rails app's controller responds to a `#current_user` method.
+This gem is a wrapper around the `airbrake` gem and will automatically inject information about the user into any error reports, so long as your controllers respond to a `#current_user` method.
 The user's attributes are filtered to remove authentication fields.

 If user information is received with an error report,